-The success of a new alliance strategy requires new attitudes and ways of proceeding, which are summarized in the two steps that we propose here:
+The central values that Europe professes are very clear and are based on social democracy, that is to say: freedom, equality and solidarity, which also incorporate respect for human rights and multilateralism.
+The success of a new alliance strategy requires new attitudes and ways of proceeding that are summarized in the two steps that we propose here:

-A. Faced with the European colonialist past - with the extractivist past of the investments made not so long ago, with the attitude that the only valid policies and standards are those that come from the most developed countries, and with the double standards that we continue to employ in Europe - the first rule of a new approach to alliances is for Europe to build up a feeling of trust with its potential allies.
+a.
+Faced with the European colonialist past -with the extractivist past of the investments made not so many years ago, with the attitude that the only valid policies and standards are those that come from the most developed countries, and with the double standards that we continue to employ in Europe- the first rule of a new approach to alliances is for Europe to create a feeling of trust with its potential allies.
 Trust is the mandatory gateway to an effective new alliance policy.
 Trust can only be built through dialogue, mutual respect and genuinely treating the other party as equals.

-B. The second step is to be very clear about the values that are professed - in the case of Europe our central values are centred round social democracy: freedom, equality and solidarity, and includes respect for human rights and multilateralism.
-However, approaches to alliances with other countries and regions do not necessarily have to be made on the basis of these values: as they may not be shared.
-In most cases alliances must be explored based on the common interests that may exist between the parties in which the important thing is the co-creation of joint agreements, projects, initiatives and policies.
+o.
+The second step is that approaches to alliances with other countries and regions do not necessarily have to be made on the basis of European values.
+These may not be shared or, more frequently, there are differences regarding the sequences of priority and time.
+Alliances must be explored based on the common interests that may exist between the parties, the important element being co-creation on the agreements, projects, initiatives and policies.